Cybeni/og-docs/docs/full-documentation/gateway.md

 ```

 - This method is invoked when the game service publishes updates for the specific `<gameSessionId>`, and gateway consumer reads it.
-- A `GameUpdate` subclass is instantiated; it handles the logic for the update message, sending payouts, saves updated state to memory & cache.
+- A `RoundUpdate` subclass is instantiated; it handles the logic for the update message, sending payouts, saves updated state to memory & cache.
 - Finally, the update is forwarded to the client’s WebSocket via update.send(this.wsConnection).